How to learn accents and dialects like a champ

-If you’re short on budget, you can try the following online resources that will be very helpful on your quest to learning a new accent:
+If you’re short on budget, you can try the following online resources that will be very helpful on your quest to learn accents:

 · The Real Accent App.
 Learn American and English accents with this “Voice Coach in Your Pocket.”
 It’s not free, but it’s certainly cheaper than hiring a human voice coach.

 · The Accent Kit App.
-This one familiarizes users with the different elements on learning an accent, such as vowels, consonants, and foundations of a language.
+This one familiarizes the voice talent with the different elements on learning an accent, such as vowels, consonants, and foundations of a language.
 It houses a comprehensive and high-quality personal accent library.

 · Amy Walker’s YouTube Channel.
 Amy’s fun and fascinating to watch, making accent learning look like a breeze.
 Being an actress, she not only tries to speak in different accents but also attempts to imbibe the cultural nuances of each dialect.

-It takes an awful lot of time and patience to learn an accent by heart.
-It’s not always fun, especially when studying the technical parts of enunciating phonetic sounds and looking at facial movements, but the creative and career rewards that you can get out of it are definitely worth all the effort.
+It takes an awful lot of time and patience to learn accents by heart.
+It’s not always fun, especially when studying the technical parts of enunciating phonetic sounds and looking at facial movements, but it’s part of being a voice talent, and the creative and career rewards that you can get out of it are definitely worth all the effort.
 Good luck!